 Despite great advancements made in digital technologies and best practices over the last twenty years, leveraging digital transformation to improve performance and gain a competitive advantage continue to be a challenge for too many companies outside of the technology industry.
-Realising that digital transformation is primarily a management challenge is an important step to achieve a successful outcome.
+Realizing that digital transformation is primarily a management challenge is an important step to achieve a successful outcome.

 A recent survey of directors, CEOs, and senior executives found that digital transformation (DT) risk is their #1 concern in 2019.
 Yet 70% of all DT initiatives do not reach their goals.
 Of the $1.3 trillion that was spent on DT last year, it was estimated that $900 billion went to waste.

 About ten years ago, a famous technology entrepreneur and venture capitalist wrote:

 Software is eating the world.
 Companies in every industry needs to assume that a software revolution is coming.